Hasan Abdal: History

+The origin of the name Hasan Abdal is attributed to two men, a Gujjar named Hasan and a Faqir named Abdal, according to folk history.
+Abdal requested some milk from the Gujjar, who had many buffaloes.
+As Hasan did so freely, Abdal expressed his gratitude and asked what he could do for him, on which Hasan replied that they were much strained for water.
+Abdal then struck the neighbouring hills in two places from which sprang the two streams of Hasan Abdal.

 Raja Man Singh built the nearby Wah Gardens during the reign of Akbar.
 The terraced gardens were divided into four parts.
 Shah Jahan rested at Hasan Abdal's Wah Gardens on his four expeditions to Kabul.
 Emperor Aurangzeb stayed at the town for over a year beginning in 1674, in order to quell the "Afridi Revolt".
 The presence of Emperor Aurangzeb at the gardens convinced many local Pashtun tribes to abandon the rebellion, and join forces with the Mughals.

-Gurdwara
+Colonial era

+During British rule, the railway station at Hasan Abdal was built which linked areas to the north and west with the Punjab For areas where the railway lines ended, the tonga was available.

+Significance in Sikhism

-In 1521 the founder of the Sikh faith, Guru Nanak, arrived in Hasan Abdal.
-A Gurudwara called Panja Sahib was built on the spot that he stayed containing a sacred rock that is believed to contain the hand print of Guru Nanak.
-Punja or panja (پنجہ (Shahmukhi); ਪੰਜਾ (Gurmukhi)) :hand or paw.
-There are different traditions about the origin of the Hand print.
+In 1521, the founder of the Sikh faith, Guru Nanak, arrived in Hasan Abdal.
+A Gurdwara called Panja Sahib was built on the spot that he stayed at, containing a sacred rock that is believed to contain the hand print of Guru Nanak.
+Punja or panja (پنجہ (Shahmukhi); ਪੰਜਾ (Gurmukhi)):hand or paw.
+Twice a year, Sikh pilgrims visit this Gurdwara from all over the world.

+The partition of India and Pakistan significantly changed the demographic composition of Pakistan's cities with the vast majority of Hindus and Sikhs having to leave Pakistan and vice versa for Muslims in India.
+The 2023 Pakistani Census however showed that while still overwhelmingly Muslim at 97.5%, there is now a re-established Sikh community in the holy city their founder Guru Nanak once stayed at.

+Data from the 2023 census shows that the city of Hasan Abdal has significant Christian and Sikh communities with Christians comprising 1.31% of the population and Sikhs 1.04%, with urban population numbering 907 and 722 people, respectively.

 Infrastructure

 Hasan Abdal is located near the intersection of the Karakoram Highway heading northwest, and the M1 Motorway that connects Hassan Abdal to points northwest and southeast.
 As part of the multibillion-dollar China–Pakistan Economic Corridor (CPEC), the Karakoram Highway will be rebuilt, while the Hasan Abdal area will serve as the terminus for CPEC's Western Alignment.
 From the nearby village of Hakla, the Hakla–Dera Ismail Khan Motorway will run southwest out of the city and link Hassan Abdal to Dera Ismail Khan in Khyber Pakhtunkhwa province.